 Two access trails connect the loops to Walker Road.
-The southern trail leads through a patch of small, uninteresting redwoods.
-It's worthwhile to start at the northern trailhead instead.
+The southern trail leads through a patch of small, uninteresting redwoods, so it's worthwhile to start at the northern trailhead instead.
 It's a bit of a drive on the unpaved road; when you come to an intersection, take the narrower, less-used road to the left.
 There's a semicircular pullout at the trailhead where you can park.
 The payoff is an access trail that gets fewer visitors and passes through a much more spectacular stand of lowland redwoods.

 Turn right at the second intersection, then turn left onto the Ellsworth Loop, which has a surprising amount of climbing for such a short loop.
 Going counter-clockwise, the little-used trail ascends the hillside, then descends with some nice views of redwoods on the flat below.
 At the end of the descent, the trail reaches a bench carved out of a redwood log sitting next to a particularly large tree.